-In the current age of social media, it’s important for businesses to have an active and accessible Facebook Page.
+In the current age of social media marketing, it’s important for businesses to have an active and accessible Facebook Page.

 With more than two billion monthly active users on Facebook worldwide, your Facebook page can act as 1) a means of gaining potential customers, but also 2) the perfect place for engaging and interacting with existing customers.
-If you haven’t already set your page up, here’s a few tips to help you on your way.
+If you haven’t already set your page up, here are a few tips to help you on your way and planning social.

 Setting up your Facebook Page